An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Results

 \section{Results}

 Here, we present the empirical findings.
-These results are structured to first get a sense of the overall class distributions and an assessment of the degree of correlation among the imbalance metrics, followed by an analysis of predictive performance across models with respective to specific dataset and tasks, and finally, a comparison of training efficiency and scalability.
-Where appropriate, extended figures and analyses are provided in the Appendix to complement our main results.
+These results are structured to first get a sense of the overall class distributions.
+Where appropriate, extended analyses and results are provided in the Appendix \ref{appendix:extended_results} and \ref{appendix:eicu_results} to complement our main results.